kirame09/sparkpost-api-documentation/services/introduction.md

 ## Account Suspension

 If your account has been suspended due to concern about a possible violation of our [Messaging Policy](https://www.sparkpost.com/policies) please reply to the email you should have received from [compliance@sparkpost.com](mailto:compliance@sparkpost.com).
-If you have not received such an email, please write to [compliance@sparkpost.com](mailto:compliance@sparkpost.com) (ideally from the email address you used to sign up), including your Account ID, Company Name, and Username which you can find under `Account > Profile` in our app UI.
+If you have not received an email, please write to [compliance@sparkpost.com](mailto:compliance@sparkpost.com), ideally from the email address you used to sign up, including your Account ID, Company Name (if you set one), and Username which you can find under `Account > Profile` in our app UI.

 ## Errors